wheeljack73/myarch-iso/README.md

-# myarch-iso
+# myArch-iso
-archiso build for myarch
+archiso build for myArch